 2. The Name of the Symbol Points to Christ

-It is interesting to note that the symbolism found in the Seal of Melchizedek can be traced back to the approximate time of Melchizedek, however, there is no evidence it was associated directly with Melchizedek himself.
-Although the 8-point star symbol is known by many names in other cultures or religions, many of which do not recognize Christ, the use of Melchizedek in association with the symbol is particularly common in Judeo-tradition.
+It is interesting to note that the symbolism found in the Seal of Melchizedek can be traced back to the approximate time of Melchizedek; however, there is no evidence it was associated directly with Melchizedek himself.
+Although the eight-point star symbol is known by many names in other cultures or religions, many of which do not recognize Christ, the use of Melchizedek in association with the symbol is particularly common in Jewish tradition.

-Therefore, in text, Hebrew and Christian tradition use of the name Melchizedek almost always indicates Christ, not the man Melchizedek.
-For example, the Melchizedek Priesthood is not the priesthood of the ancient king, but is actually the Priesthood of Christ.
+Therefore, in texts from the Hebrew and Christian traditions, the name Melchizedek almost always indicates Christ, not the man Melchizedek.
+For example, the Melchizedek Priesthood is not the priesthood of the ancient king, but is actually the priesthood of Christ.
 Therefore the Seal of Melchizedek can be interpreted as the Seal of Christ.

 3. The Symbol’s Shape Points to Christ

 Now let’s consider the star shape of the symbol.
 Does that also point to Christ?
 Indeed it does.
-Val Brinkerhof, author, professor, and researcher, notes that Jesus is the Day Star. (see Revelations 22:16).
+Val Brinkerhoff, author, professor, and researcher, notes that Jesus is the Day Star (see Revelation 22:16).
 The Day Star, or the sun, is the greatest star that rises in the morning, chasing the other stars a way.
 Like the Son of God, our sun is the source of all light and life.

 Furthermore, ancient cultures associated the stars with gods.
 When the greatest star ever appeared, wise men and shepherds followed it to Christ.
 Every December, Christians put the star atop the Christmas tree because it is a symbol that points to Christ, just like the ancient star did.
 The star shape of the Seal of Melchizedek can also be a symbol of Christ.